Primary Children’s Hospital

-Primary Children’s Medical Center is a children’s hospital with more than 200 beds that has been serving children for 90 years.
-Endorsed by the Joint Commission on the Accreditation of Health Care Organizations, Primary's is part of Intermountain Healthcare.
+Primary Children’s Hospital is a children’s hospital with more than 200 beds that has been serving children for 90 years.
+Endorsed by the Joint Commission on the Accreditation of Health Care Organizations, Primary Children's is part of Intermountain Healthcare.
 Intermountain Health Care is a charitable, non-profit health-care system that serves the medical and healthcare needs of residents in the Intermountain West.
 At Intermountain, doctors, hospitals, and health plans work together to provide high-quality, affordable healthcare for everyone with a medical need.

 Intermountain Healthcare is dedicated to meeting your health care needs, and treating you and your child with the respect and consideration you deserve.
 For more information about patient and family rights please see below.